hechtus/squeezebox-googlemusic/README.md

 1. Go to the plug-in settings page and set your Google username and password for the Google Music plug-in.
-2. Restart the squeezebox.
-Someday, this will be handled automatically by the plug-in.
-3. You will find the plug-in in the 'My Apps' section of the squeezebox menu.
+2. You will find the plug-in in the 'My Apps' section of the squeezebox menu.

 Project resources